santarini/options-screener/README.md

 Given assumptions 1 and 2, if the forecasted price exceeds the markets expected price, a mispricing exists.

+The option contracts with the greatest mispricing are thus the most undervalued options.

 # Tasks

 Assumption 1: